The Official Worldwide Japanese-Language Proficiency Test Website is operated by the Japan Foundation and Japan Educational Exchanges and Services.

 Introduction

 The Japanese-Language Proficiency Test (JLPT) has been offered by the Japan Foundation and Japan Educational Exchanges and Services (formerly Association of International Education, Japan) since 1984 as a reliable means of evaluating and certifying the Japanese proficiency of non-native speakers.
-At the beginning, there were approximately 7,000 examinees worldwide.
-In 2011, there were as many as 610,000 examinees around the globe, making JLPT the largest-scale Japanese-language test in the world.
+At the beginning, there were approximately 7,000 examinees worldwide, but now it has become the the largest-scale Japanese-language test in the world.

 Over time, test applicants have become more diverse, and use of JLPT results has expanded from skill measurement to include employment screening and evaluation for promotions and pay raises as well as use as a form of qualification.
 Many outstanding suggestions for improvement were also submitted by a wide variety of individuals around the world.